ICB-DCM/cOmicsArt/docs/Transcript.md

 ---
-title: "R Notebook"
+title: "Transcript of Tutorial"
 output: html_notebook
 ---
-Welcome to cOmicsArt customizable comic analysis and reporting tool. going to show you how to use this application to Aid in your statistical analysis.
+Welcome to cOmicsArt - Customizable Omic Analysis and Reporting Tool.
+This tutorial is going to show you how to use this application to aid in your statistical analysis.
+This tutorial is self-contained but can also be used to follow along with the YouTube tutorial.

 Comics art is designed is in a tabular format.
 In the beginning you only see the data selection but if you upload your data and go through the steps progressively more tabs will be shown.
 Let us start by uploading our data.

 [Picture of the welcome page]

 ## Uploading Data ##

+The data will be uploaded with three CSV files.
+The first one is the data matrix showing the counts on the rows there are the entities for example genes on the columns they are the samples.
+The sample table shows you meta information on the samples while the entity table shows you any information on the entities you have.

 [Pictures highlighting browse for the three CSV and upload data tab]

-The data will be uploaded with three CSV files.
-The first one is the data matrix showing the counts on the rows there are the entities for example genes on the columns they are the samples. the sample table shows you meta information on the samples while the entity table shows you any information on the entities you have.

-[Highlighted Go-To Documentation] [Website Interface Documentation picture]

-If this was too fast and you need more information you can always throughout all the sessions and wherever you are right now click on the documentation it will bring you to our website with an extensive documentation on what to do.
+If you need to access the documentation, you can click on "Go to Documentation" from any page which will bring you to our website with an extensive documentation on what to do.

-[Highlight question mark picture]

 Another option is to click on the helper buttons these small question marks wherever they are.
 They'll show you some kind of help for whatever you're doing.

+[Highlighted Go-To Documentation] [Website Interface Documentation picture] [Highlight question mark picture]

 Right now in this example it shows you how to upload your data via the file input.
 It shows you again what it should look like what it contains.
 [Bold?]
 And what is important is that the rows of the data Matrix correspond to the rows of the row annotation while the Columns of the data Matrix correspond to the rows of the sample table okay so let's just upload our data.

 We choose an example data set you can also download this.
 We just choose the read counts the sample table it's sample sheet and the entity annotation.
 When we've uploaded this the first thing we want to do is we might want to check how is our data interpreted in this program for this we click on "inspect data".

 [Highlight inspect data]